MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 1. Create a `ScriptMachine` for a visual script that uses an UnityEvent trigger and that performs the action you'd like to do.

-1. Choose a descriptive name for that trigger, for example `DoThing`:
+1. Choose a descriptive name for the UnityEvent trigger, for example `DoThing`:

     ![Dialog box for UnityEvent and `TriggerAnimationEvent`](media/unity-event-dialog.png)

-1. In the `SignalReceiver`, set up the UnityEvent by the following:
+1. In the `SignalReceiver`, set up the UnityEvent by the following steps:

     1. Target the `ScriptMachine` you've created for the visual script.